Law Society Tribunal Rules of Practice and Procedure

 5.4 When a document is filed with the Tribunal, service must be confirmed by:

-- a Confirmation of Service form (Form 27);
+- a Confirmation of Service form (Form 27), which may be provided in the body of an e-mail;

 - an affidavit of the person who served it;

-- an e-mail showing that the document was sent to the other person’s e-mail address; or
+- an e-mail showing that the document was sent to the other person’s e-mail address including by

-- written acceptance of service by the person served.
+- written acceptance of service by the person served, which may be provided by e-mail to the Tribunal.

 5.5 (1) All parties must be copied on correspondence sent to the Tribunal about the substance of the proceeding.